 Tigranes, who was raised in Rome (ref - Tacitus, Annals 14.26), is recorded as having a daughter called Julia, who married a man called M. Plancius Varus of Perge, the governor of Bithynia-Pontus. (ref - Tacitus, Histories 2.63; George W. Houston, M. Plancius Varus and the Events of A.D.
 69-70, Transactions and Proceedings of the American Philological Association, Vol. 103.)
 Julia’s paternal great-great-grandparents were Herod the Great and Mariamne, and, of course, as well as Julia being the feminine form of her father’s name, Julius, it is also the same name as Herod Pollio’s wife, Julia Berenice, also spelled Berenike.

-If we now look again at the name of Tigranes’ wife, ‘Opgalli’, an important point must be noted.
-‘Galli’ can be ‘galla’, just as Mariamme can be Miriam, and ‘galla’ means the same as ‘polla’, the feminine form of Pollio (Cock, Chicken, Rooster), i.e. the same as Herod Pollio.
+If we now look again at the name of Tigranes’ wife, ‘Opgalli’, important points must be noted.
+1) 'Op' looks to be 'Ops' or 'Opis', a fertility deity and earth goddess of Sabine origin.
+Roman tradition states the cult of Opis was instituted by Titus Tatius, a Sabine king of Rome.
+2) ‘Galli’ can be ‘galla’, just as Mariamme can be Miriam, and ‘galla’ means the same as ‘polla’, the feminine form of Pollio (Cock, Chicken, Rooster), i.e. the same as Herod Pollio.
 If Tigranes’ wife was the daughter of Herod Pollio, then the great-great-grandparents of Tigranes’ daughter would be Herod and Mariamne on both her father and mother’s side; interestingly, Julia’s brother, C. Julius Alexander, King in Cilicia, named his son C. Julius Alexander Berenicianus. (ref - Seth Schwartz, ‘Josephus and Judean politics’.
 Columbia studies in the classical tradition.)
 Scholar Edmund Groag, also suggested in ‘Pauly-Wissowa’ (Stuttgart, 1917), 19:157-158), that Gaius Julius Alexander Berenicianus, presented on inscriptions of Ephesus and Laodicea, a three-hour walk from Phrygia and near Chalcis, was a descendant of the Herodian house of Chalcis, i.e., the family of Queen Berenice.

 In the Acts of the Apostles 12.20, we read: